Great Comet of 1882

 The Great Comet of 1882, formally designated as C/1882 R1, 1882 II, and 1882b, was a comet which became very bright in September 1882.
-It was a member of the Kreutz sungrazers, a family of comets which pass within of the Sun's photosphere at perihelion.
+It is classified as one of the Kreutz sungrazers, a family of comets which pass within of the Sun's photosphere at perihelion.

 The comet was bright enough to be visible next to the Sun in the daytime sky at its perihelion.
 The comet made its closest approach to Earth on 16 September 1882 at 0.99 AU and then came to perihelion (closest approach to the Sun) the next day on 17 September.
 Reaching a peak magnitude of –17, some sources claim that C/1882 R1 is the brightest comet ever recorded in history.

 Discovery

 The comet appeared in the morning skies of September 1882.
 Reports suggest that it was first seen as early as 1 September 1882, from the Cape of Good Hope as well as the Gulf of Guinea, and over the next few days many observers in the Southern Hemisphere reported the new comet.

 The first astronomer to record observations of the comet was W. H. Finlay, the Chief Assistant at the Royal Observatory in Cape Town, South Africa.
 Finlay's observation on 7 September 1882, 16:00 GMT was also an independent discovery, and he reported that the comet had an apparent magnitude of about 3, and a tail about a degree in length.

 The comet brightened rapidly, and within days had become an exceptionally bright object.
-Her Majesty's Astronomer at the Cape, David Gill, reported watching the comet rise a few minutes before the Sun on 18 September, and described it as "The nucleus was then undoubtedly single, and certainly rather under than over 4″ in diameter; in fact, as I have described it, it resembled very much a star of the 1st magnitude seen by daylight."
-4″ is 4/60 of a minute of arc, and a minute is 1/60 of a degree.
+Her Majesty's Astronomer at the Cape, David Gill, reported watching the comet rise a few minutes before the Sun on 18 September, and described it: "The nucleus was then undoubtedly single, and certainly rather under than over 4″ in diameter; in fact, as I have described it, it resembled very much a star of the 1st magnitude seen by daylight."
+(Note: 4″ is 4/60 of a minute of arc, and a minute is 1/60 of a degree.)